 Most people with OCD have both obsessions and compulsions.

 Most people with OCD are somewhat aware that their obsessive thoughts do not reflect actual risks and that their compulsive behaviors are excessive.
 However, a few people are convinced that their obsessions are well-founded and that their compulsions are reasonable.

-Some people with OCD are aware that their compulsive behaviors are excessive.
+Most people with OCD are aware that their compulsive behaviors are excessive.
 Thus, they may perform their rituals secretly, even though the rituals may occupy several hours each day.

 Doctors diagnose obsessive-compulsive disorder based on symptoms: the presence of obsessions, compulsions, or both.
 The obsessions or compulsions must be at least one of the following:

 Exposure and ritual (response) prevention therapy, a type of cognitive-behavioral therapy Psychotherapy Extraordinary advances have been made in the treatment of mental illness.
 As a result, many mental health disorders can now be treated nearly as successfully as physical disorders.
 Most treatment... read more , is often effective in treating obsessive-compulsive disorder.
 Exposure therapy involves gradually and repeatedly exposing people to whatever (situations or people) triggers obsessions, rituals, or discomfort while asking them not to perform the compulsive ritual (ritual prevention therapy).
 Discomfort or anxiety gradually diminishes during repeated exposure as people learn that rituals are unnecessary for decreasing discomfort.
 The improvement usually persists for years, perhaps because people who have mastered this approach are able to continue to practice it after formal treatment has ended.
 Cognitive therapy is often added to exposure and ritual prevention therapy.